Colonialism and genocide

-The example of Tasmania is cited, where white settlers wiped out indigenous Tasmanians, an event which is genocide by definition as well as an event which is a result of settler colonialism.
-Additionally, instances of colonialism and genocide in California and Hispaniola are cited below.
-The instance in California references the colonization and genocide of indigenous tribes by euro-Americans during the gold rush period.
-The example in Hispaniola discusses the island's colonization by Columbus and other Spaniards and the genocide inflicted on the native Taino people.
+The history of Tasmania provides an example where settlers originating from Europe wiped out Aboriginal Tasmanians, an event which is genocide by definition as well as an event which resulted from settler colonialism.
+Additionally, instances of colonialism and genocide in California and in Hispaniola are cited below.
+The instance of California references the colonization and genocide of indigenous tribes by European Americans (prospectors and settlers) during the gold-rush period of the 19th century.
+The example in Hispaniola discusses the island's colonization by Columbus and other Spanish conquistadors and the genocide inflicted on the native Taíno people.